Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Fractal Potential Flows

 \section{Fractal Potential Flows}

-We have introduced above the theoretical elements that we intend to weave together in this section and the next, in our effort to create an exact model for Fully Developed Turbulence and the evolution towards it.
-We will introduce Fractal Potential Flows as our exact model, which arise due to the intermittent transfer interaction of eddies.
-We define a weighted transfer operator over a certain class of stream functions, and show the existence of its unique fixed point - the invariant flow - characterized by a stream function whose rotated gradient field will serve as our model.
-The set of sink singularities of this flow field is shown to be an IFS fractal, explicitly resolving Mandelbrot's Conjecture.
+The main theoretical elements have been introduced which are to be woven together in this section and the next, with the intention to create an idealized model for Fully Developed Turbulence and the evolution towards it.
+Fractal Potential Flows are hereby introduced as a model, which arise due to the intermittent interaction of eddies.
+A weighted transfer operator is defined over a certain class of stream functions, and the existence of its unique fixed point - the invariant flow - is shown, characterized by a stream function whose rotated gradient field will serve as our model.
+The set of sink singularities of this flow field is shown to be an IFS fractal, explicitly resolving Mandelbrot's Conjecture \ref{s02010301}.